apache/airflow/docs/apache-airflow/upgrading-to-2.rst

     from airflow.providers.docker.operators.docker import DockerOperator

-Pleaese note that the backport provider packages are just backports of the provider packages compatible with Airflow 2.0.
+Please note that the backport provider packages are just backports of the provider packages compatible with Airflow 2.0.
-Those provider packages are installed automatically when you install Airflow with extras.
+In Apache Airflow 2.0+, those provider packages are installed automatically when you install Airflow with extras.
+Several of the providers (http, ftp, sqlite, imap) are installed automatically when you install Airflow even without extras.
 For example:

 .. code-block:: bash